Skip to main content

 + Core courses: (24 credits)

-Five courses and one internship are required.
+Six courses are required.

 The process of writing narrative screenplays will be introduced through writing exercises, screenplay readings, film viewings and discussion.
 Writing exercises will explore creativity, individual voice and practical skills.
 Writing in screenplay format will also be covered.
 Students will finish with at least one complete short screenplay ready for production.
 This course provides a foundation for further study in screenwriting.